cabo/pyang/README.md

 - an array of type for union
 - an object mapping enumeration number with enumeration value

 a "key-mapping" object. keys are list SIDs and value lists in an array the key SIDs.
+Testing the presence of "key-mapping" in the JSON structure allows to check if the --sid-extention argument has been specified.

+WARNING: This hack has been tested on YANG Data Model used by SCHC.
+There is no guaranty that is works in all YANG Data Models.